Where Is She? Fix the Gender, Race Gaps In Media

-Role models are reported to be important for young people, though females and persons of color do not see themselves represented in media, according to research by the U.S.-based Geena Davis Institute on Gender in Media and the London-based J. Walter Thompson Worldwide surveyed women in Brazil, China, India, Saudi Arabia, South Africa, Russia, Australia, the United Kingdom and the United States.#RoleModels are reported to be important for young people, though females and persons of color do not see themselves represented in media. #RepresentationMatters Click To Tweet
+Role models are reported to be important for young people, though females and persons of color do not see themselves represented in media, according to research by the U.S.-based Geena Davis Institute on Gender in Media and the London-based J. Walter Thompson Worldwide surveyed women in Brazil, China, India, Saudi Arabia, South Africa, Russia, Australia, the United Kingdom and the United States.

 The Lyda Hill Foundation, the Institute’s Representations of STEM Characters in Media study analyzed roughly 22,000 female characters in the 100 most watched TV entertainment shows, 100 most profitable films and 60 most-watched online streaming shows from 2007 through 2017.

 Across those platforms, researchers counted 1,007 female STEM characters among that total of 22,000 women characters.

 9 percent of STEM characters were male and 37.1 percent were female.